 CCA is Chromated Copper Arsenate.
 The arsenate contains arsenic, as the name implies.
 For decades, CCA was the predominant chemical formula for pressure treating wood.
 In the early 2000s, the industry discontinued use of CCA, though it is unclear if using it posed any significant risk.

 Looking for a Deck Installer or Deck Repair Pro?

-Use our free, convenient service to receive three written estimates from pre-screened deck contractors where you live, also view some of our deck design ideas.
+Use our free, convenient service to receive three written estimates from local pre-screened deck contractors where you live, also view some of our deck design ideas.

 There is no cost for the service, and you’re not obligated to accept any of the estimates.